tkn-tub/ns3-gym/src/propagation/doc/propagation.rst

 .. [cost231] “Digital Mobile Radio: COST 231 View on the Evolution Towards 3rd Generation Systems”, Commission of the European Communities, L-2920, Luxembourg, 1989

-.. [pl26ghz] Sun Kun, Wang Ping, Li Yingze, "Path loss models for suburban scenario at 2.3GHz, 2.6GHz and 3.5GHz", in Proc. of ISAPE 2008,  Kunming,  China, Nov 2008.

 .. [walfisch]  J.Walfisch and H.L.
 Bertoni, "A Theoretical model of UHF propagation in urban environments," in IEEE Trans.
 Antennas Propagat., vol.36, 1988, pp.1788- 1796

 .. [ikegami] F.Ikegami, T.Takeuchi, and S.Yoshida, "Theoretical prediction of mean field strength for Urban Mobile Radio", in IEEE Trans.
 Antennas Propagat., Vol.39, No.3, 1991

+.. [kun2600mhz] Sun Kun, Wang Ping, Li Yingze, "Path loss models for suburban scenario at 2.3GHz, 2.6GHz and 3.5GHz", in Proc. of the 8th International Symposium on Antennas, Propagation and EM Theory (ISAPE),  Kunming,  China, Nov 2008.